Some of the best places to visit in New York State include opulent island castles, wine trails and a quaint Olympic mountain village

-With bustling cities and beautiful natural attractions, the state of New York has something for everyone.
-Here are a few stops in this iconic state your tour will love.
+With bustling cities and beautiful natural attractions, New York State has something for everyone.
+Here are a few of the best places to visit in this iconic area that your tour group will love.

-Admire 3,500-year-old historical to contemporary glass art in the world’s most extensive collection at The Corning Museum of Glass.
+The New York State Finger Lakes region invites groups to admire 3,500-year-old historical to contemporary glass art in the world’s most extensive collection at The Corning Museum of Glass.
 Marvel at the glass-blowing process or get hands-on and try for yourself.
-In beautiful Seneca Falls, become inspired at the Women’s Rights National Historical Park, where the first Women’s Rights Convention took place in 1848.
+In beautiful Seneca Falls, get inspired at the Women’s Rights National Historical Park, where the first Women’s Rights Convention took place in 1848.
 Stand in the spot where men and women fought for civil and women’s rights and paved the way for women’s equality.

-Fort Ticonderoga is the site of America’s first Revolutionary War victory, and today, visitors can walk the impressive, restored fort and peruse museum exhibits.
+Fort Ticonderoga is the site of America’s first Revolutionary War victory.
+Today, visitors can walk the impressive, restored fort and peruse museum exhibits.
 Watch history come alive during reenactments and artillery demonstrations with picturesque Lake Champlain in the background.
-Lake Placid is home to the 1932 and 1980 Winter Olympics, where your group can explore the Olympic Sports Complex and feel the rumble underneath as you ride an authentic bobsled.
-Or shop Main Street for North Country trinkets.
+Lake Placid, home to the 1932 and 1980 Winter Olympics, is one of the best places to visit when in the Adirondacks.
+Here, your group can explore the Olympic Sports Complex and feel the rumble underneath as you ride an authentic bobsled.
+Or shop Main Street for North Country trinkets and souvenirs.

 Since 1863, Saratoga Race Course has been hosting majestic and famed thoroughbred horses to compete on their racetrack, providing world-renowned entertainment.
 The grounds also boast a natural mineral spring and exquisite dining opportunities.
 Place your bets and win big at Saratoga Casino Hotel, with over 1,200 slot machines and numerous game tables just steps from your accommodations at their Four-Diamond luxury hotel.